LauriTahvanainen/GambleBoard/README.md

 #### Contract

 Use for example the [Remix IDE](https://remix.ethereum.org) to edit and deploy the contracts to the Ganache blockchain.
 Then copy the address of the contract to the `subgraph.yaml file`.
+To use the hard coded addresses in the code, use the memonic in [here](https://github.com/LauriTahvanainen/GambleBoard/blob/main/TestInput/Input.txt) to create the Ganache chain account.
+Import the first account to metamask.
+Deploy first the centralized arbitrator, and then the GambleBoard contrast.

 #### Local Graph Node Deployment Steps